-The Shiloh Hills Neighborhood Council recommends that our neighborhood council continue with the traffic and speed control program with an executive member of the neighborhood council in charge.
-Safe neighborhood streets are a transportation priority for our Shiloh Hills neighbors.
-The design, and engineering of transportation passageways must adhere to strict and current safety standards to reduce the likelihood of injuries to non motorized users of public streets/walkways.
-Safety standards govern elements like lane width, signage, pavement markings and physical traffic safety devices to ensure a safer environment for all users of our neighborhood's streets and walkways.
+The Shiloh Hills Neighborhood Council recommends that our neighborhood council continue with the traffic safety and speed control initiative, with an executive member of the neighborhood council overseeing it.

+Ensuring safe streets in our neighborhood is a key transportation priority for the residents of Shiloh Hills.
+The design and engineering of transportation routes must comply with rigorous and up-to-date safety standards to minimize the risk of injuries to non-motorized users of public streets and walkways.
+Safety standards dictate aspects such as lane width, signage, pavement markings, and physical traffic safety devices to create a safer environment for all users of our neighborhood's streets and pathways.

-Program names change from traffic calming, safe streets for all, complete streets, safe system approach, etc. The traffic safety program of the City of Spokane, whatever name used, must follow the intent of the Comprehensive plan and "take measures that maintain acceptable[neighborhood] speeds, manage cut-through traffic, and improve neighborhood safety to reduce traffic impacts and improve quality of life" in Shiloh Hills Neighborhood.
+The names of programs may vary, including traffic calming, safe streets for all, complete streets, and safe system approach, among others.
+Regardless of the name, the traffic safety program of the City of Spokane must align with the objectives of the Comprehensive Plan and "implement measures that uphold acceptable [neighborhood] speeds, manage cut-through traffic, and enhance neighborhood safety to mitigate traffic impacts to improve the quality of life" in the Shiloh Hills Neighborhood.